TunsAdrian/Advanced-Programming-Project-OOP/README.md

-# Advanced Programming - Jewelery Store
+# Python Programming - Object Oriented Programming Project

 A text-based store that sells jewelry, made using Python.
 The store persist the data in txt files using JSON Encoder.